Nice to meet you!

 In addition to completely changing the way we grocery shopped, I had to get creative in the kitchen.
 The results were what led this blog to come about.

 Not only were our bodies healing, but we sat together at the dinner table “oooohhh-ing” and “mmmhhhmm-ing” at what we were eating.

 Today we continue to enjoy the food we have been feeding our bodies but even more so the result of eating good, wholesome food.
 The best version of yourself is available when you start feeding to live.

-Fresh herbs, olive oils, coconut products (milk, unsweetened flakes, oil, yogurt), and spices.
+Fresh herbs, olive oils, coconut products (milk, unsweetened flakes, oil, yogurt), and spices, typically these are bought organic.
 Tea, rice products, and most nuts we enjoy on a regular basis.

 Sweeteners can be hard to stay away from, but here’s our guidelines from best to worst:

-The following foods we have limited for various reasons but do enjoy occasionally: corn products, potatoes, coffee, peanuts, coco(including dairy and soy free chocolate)
+The following foods we have limited for various reasons but do enjoy occasionally: corn products, white potatoes, peanuts, coco(including dairy and soy free chocolate)

 What to stay away from: